FabioMs27/SwiftStudentChallange2021/README.md

-# Firekeeper (Swift Student Challange 2021) - [Accepted]
+# Firekeeper (Swift Student Challenge 2021) - [Accepted]

-My Swift Student Challange 2021 project.
+My Swift Student Challenge 2021 project.
 I was one of the participants who won the challange.

 In this project I wanted to make you experience as best as possible (in 3 minutes) the situation I am going through at the moment.
 I am at an age of struggle, but one that everyone has to go through.
 I am a young adult.
 Young enough to be a begginner but not young enough to slack off and be fine with it.
 Yet most notably, I am fighting to stablish myself as an adult.